Wuert Engelmann: Early life and college

 Wuert Engelmann was born on February 11, 1908, in Miller, South Dakota, to Weert and Lena Engelmann.
 The elder Engelmann was a retired farmer and breeder.
 Wuert attended Miller High School and then South Dakota State University.
 At South Dakota State, he played varsity football for three years and was team captain for one of those years.
 He also competed in track and field in college, taking part in three conference championships and barely falling short of qualifying for the United States Olympic decathlon team for the 1928 Summer Olympics.

 Professional career

 Engelmann played as a back for four seasons for the Green Bay Packers.
-During his time with the Packers he teamed up with Johnny "Blood" McNally and was well-known for his speed.
+During his time with the Packers he teamed up with Johnny Blood and was well-known for his speed.
 He earned the nickname "The South Dakota Jackrabbit" because of his skills for eluding defenders and quickly getting around the edge of the offensive line.
 Engelmann was released by Packers head coach Curly Lambeau near the end of 1933.
 During his time with the Packers, Engelmann was part of two NFL Champion teams in 1930 and 1931, with the 1931 victory making the Packers the first team to win three straight championships.
 Engelmann was inducted into the South Dakota Sports Hall of Fame in 1974.
 In 1999, Sports Illustrated named Engelmann one of the 50 greatest sports figures from South Dakota.